florianfesti/boxes/documentation/src/api_architecture.rst

 Edges are turtle graphic commands.
 But they have been elevated to proper Classes to handle outsets.
 They can be passed as parameters to parts.
 There is a set of standard edges found in ``.edges``.
-They are acciociated with a single char which can be used instead of the Edge object itself at most places.
+They are associated with a single char which can be used instead of the Edge object itself at most places.
 This allows passing the edge description of a part as a string.